-In our evaluation of the Directors' conclusions, we considered the inherent risks to the Company's business model and analysed how those risks might affect the Company's financial resources or ability to continue operations over the going concern period.
+In our evaluation of the Directors' conclusions, we considered the inherent risks to the Company's business model, including the impact of Brexit and analysed how those risks might affect the Company's financial resources or ability to continue operations over the going concern period.
 We evaluated those risks and concluded that they were not significant enough to require us to perform additional procedures.